darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 ### Parking status

-**Parking is working in the current tested configuration.**
+**Parking is implemented and physically tested.** The current engineering document does not claim that the final parking alignment is consistently reliable yet.

-The six recorded Obstacle Challenge runs included the complete sequence with parking.
+The six recorded Obstacle Challenge times cover the autonomous obstacle-navigation sequence up to the parking approach; the final parking manoeuvre was tested separately.

 ---